-Wangiri 2.0 poses a significant challenge to telecom security.
-Unlike regular Wangiri fraud, Wangiri 2.0 has only one “leg" of voice traffic—the callback.
-It means that there is only one chance to block fraud.
-Another issue is the volume of calls.
-Individual users can and do ignore calls from unfamiliar numbers, so in the original Wangiri, scammers have to generate an enormous volume of calls to get a significant number of callbacks.
+Another issue is the volume of these calls.
+Individual users can and do ignore calls from unfamiliar numbers, so in the original Wangiri fraud scheme, the scammers have to generate an enormous volume of calls to get a significant number of callbacks.
 These "waves" of calls are more likely to trigger a fraud management system that identifies unusual patterns.

-Due to these difficulties, all types of companies, from international financial organizations to online shops, regularly fall victim to this type of telecom fraud.
+Due to these difficulties, Wangiri 2.0 fraud detection remains a challenge for traditional fraud management systems.
+All types of companies, from international financial organizations to online stores, regularly fall victim to this type of telecom fraud.
 Once the call has been made, there isn't much the company can do.
-Telecom operators generally refuse to refund the costs, claiming that the call was made willingly the service has been fully rendered.
+Telecom operators generally refuse to refund the costs, claiming that the call was made willingly and that the service was fully rendered.
 The victimized companies are forced to absorb the costs.